What is osimertinib?

 You should not use osimertinib if you are allergic to it.

-an electrolyte imbalance (such as high or low levels of calcium, potassium, or magnesium in your blood);
+an electrolyte imbalance (such as high or low blood levels of sodium, calcium, potassium, or magnesium);

 How should I take osimertinib?

-To make swallowing easier, you may place the tablet in a glass with about 4 tablespoons of water.
+To make swallowing easier, you may place the tablet in a glass with about 2 ounces of water.
 Stir until the tablet is mostly dissolved and drink this mixture right away.
-To make sure you get the entire dose, add 4 to 8 ounces of water to the same glass, swirl gently and drink right away.
+Add 4 to 8 ounces more water to the glass, swirl gently and drink right away.

 Store at room temperature away from moisture and heat.